LOFAR early-time search for coherent radio emission from Short GRB 181123B: Observations of GRB 181123B

 \subsection{Other Observations}

 A faint and likely extended near-infrared counterpart within the XRT error circle was reported 9.2 h after the trigger with $i(AB) \sim 23.32\pm0.25$ \citep{FongGCNGemini} and $J(AB) \sim 22.94\pm0.19$ \citep{PatersonGCN1}.
-A second observation of that source found a marginal detection with $J(AB)>23.3 $ \citep{PatersonGCN2} at 3.38 days so this may be the host galaxy but no redshift information is available.
+A second observation of that source found a marginal detection with $J(AB)>23.3 $ \citep{PatersonGCN2} at 3.38 days.
+Following further analysis, this source is identified as the putative host galaxy of GRB 181123B at a redshift of $z = 1.8$ with a chance alignment probability of $\lesssim 0.44$\% \citep{paterson2020}.
+We note that only one emission line was detected in the optical spectrum.
+This emission line is attributed to H$\beta$ resulting in the redshift being 1.8, which is consistent with the photometric constraints \citep{paterson2020}.

-An 8 hour radio observation was also obtained using the Australia Telescope Compact Array, at 5 and 9 GHz, starting at 12.5 hours post burst providing upper limits of 66 and 69 $\mu$Jy respectively \citep{anderson2020b}.
+An 8.3 hr radio observation was also obtained using the Australia Telescope Compact Array rapid-response mode, which automatically triggered observations when the source was above the horizon, starting at 12.6 hrs post-burst and providing 3 sigma upper limits of 34 and 32 microJy/beam, respectively \citep{anderson2020}.